LazerCube/europa/README.md

 Installing fabric
 -----------------

-An easy way of installing Fabric on a fresh install is by using the default operating system package manager `aptitude`.
+Fabric needs to be installed on the local machine.
+An easy way of installing Fabric is by using the default operating system package manager `aptitude`.

 ```
 sudo aptitude install fabric